 Section titled “Troubleshooting”Users can’t proceed to the next page

-Section titled “Users can’t proceed to the next page”- Check if there are required fields that haven’t been filled
+Section titled “Users can’t proceed to the next page”- Check if there are required components that haven’t been filled

 - Look for validation errors on the current page